michaelherold/codeclimate-sass-lint/README.md

 [sass-lint]: https://github.com/sasstools/sass-lint

+## Notice: Sunset on 2021-11-19

+No one maintains `sass-lint` anymore.
+It's been this way [since October 2017](https://github.com/sasstools/sass-lint/commit/52ccf2e1fa3e4d17d9f8f7bd748f7caf20830f30).
+As such, I am sunsetting this project and archiving it on GitHub.
+In the future, if someone revives the library, this can come out of sunset.
+But for now it's not worth the maintenance burden to maintain an unchanging piece of software.

 ## Want to Help?

 Awesome!
 We strive to be welcoming to everyone.
 Check out the [contributing guide] and make sure to read our [code of conduct].